 “Yes it’s so nice,” I am trying to catch my breath.
 “I love being close to the ocean.”
 “Yes it’s beautiful here,” Mila says.
 “Seven colors, the sea.”

 We stop to rest at a place where you can see all the way out to the azure of the shoreline.
 Mila is the only one breathing normally.
 A pair of Wayuu, an indigenous group who inhabit the Venezuela-Colombia border, are sitting nearby.
 They wear white robes and listen to a portable radio.
 The boy has rubber boots but the girl is barefoot.
 They look like children; the girl carries a baby.

 We descend the other side of the hill and see a bend in the river.
 A wisp of smoke rises from the chimney of a thatched roof.
 Mila bends and drinks the river water cupped in her hands.

 Before we put our tubes in the water, we sit and smoke.
 The birds are loud.
 I take off my t-shirt and sandals.
 Mila steps into the river.
 We begin the float and she swims the entire way beside us like a mermaid.
 She knows exactly how to let the current carry her along.

-Molly Gunther is an artist and writer from the Pacific Northwest.
-She tweets @molly_gunther.
+Molly GUNTHER is an artist and writer from the Pacific Northwest.